charlottedaumal/cell-condition-prediction/README.md

 ## Organisation

-One can find our mini project under the
+One can find our mini project under the *ClemenceKiehl/Epigenetics_and_Memory_ML_Project* repository

 ## How to run our code